 As stated, an appropriate timeline for transition must be tailored specifically to the developmental abilities of the patient.
-A joint effort by The NASPGHAN Foundation for Children's Digestive Health and Nutrition with NASPGHAN has produced a general timeline and checklist that reflects the commonly accepted developmental stages, roughly defined by chronological age.
+A joint effort by the CDHNF with NASPGHAN has produced a general timeline and checklist that reflects the commonly accepted developmental stages, roughly defined by chronological age.